King’s health ‘heading in positive trajectory’ ahead of accession anniversary

 Camilla gave an insight into the King’s treatment this week when she opened a new cancer centre in Bath, revealing he was “doing very well”.

-Down-time will be incorporated in Australia and Samoa, with not too many back to back meetings, consideration given to the time difference, and a hoped-for trip to New Zealand removed to reduce the travel demands, but Charles’s programme is still expected to be “pretty full on”.
+Time off will be incorporated into a trip to Australia and Samoa, with not too many back-to-back meetings, consideration given to the time difference, and a hoped-for trip to New Zealand removed to reduce the travel demands, but Charles’s programme is still expected to be “pretty full on”.

 The King spent around three months away from public-facing duties and returned in April with a visit to a cancer centre in London.